dabcoder/scspy/README.md

 1. Clone this repository
 2. Create a virtualenv and install the requirements</li>
 3. Register an app on SoundCloud via: http://soundcloud.com/you/apps/new</li>
+4. Replace `your_sc_appID` with your actual SoundCloud Client ID
-4. Run the app: `python manage.py runserver`
+5. Run the app: `python manage.py runserver`
-5. Go to `http://localhost:5000/` and give it a try
+6. Go to `http://localhost:5000/` and give it a try